UI-Research/mobility-from-poverty/README.md

 ## GitHub Standards

 -   Do not work on the `main` branch.
--   **Only add final data to the repository.** Each subfolder should contain a `data/` folder for intermediate data files.
+-   **Only add final metric data to the repository.** Each subfolder should contain a `data/` folder for intermediate data files.
 The `data/` folder should be added to the `.gitignore`.
-The final file should be added to GitHub.
+The final metric files should be added to GitHub.
 -   Regularly pull from the remote `main` branch to keep your local and remote branches up-to-date.
 Most merges will automatically resolve.
 [Here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/resolving-a-merge-conflict-using-the-command-line) are tips for resolving other merge conflicts.
 -   [GitHub issues](https://docs.github.com/en/github/managing-your-work-on-github/about-issues) exist for each metric and work branches should always be tied to an issue.